concourse/concourse/CONTRIBUTING.md

 ### Trying out distributed tracing with Jaeger

-Under `./hack`, a docker-compose override file named `jaeger.yml` provides the essentials to get [Jaeger] running alongside the other components, as well tying Concourse to it through the right environment variables.
+Under `./hack`, a docker-compose override file named `jaeger.yml` provides the essentials to get [Jaeger] running alongside the other components, as well as tying Concourse to it through the right environment variables.

 [Jaeger]: https://jaegertracing.io